mguycooper/matrasterlib/README.md

 # matrasterlib
-a library of matlab functions for raster (spatially referenced gridded) data
+a library of matlab functions for processing raster-format (spatially referenced gridded) satellite and climate model data in Matlab©